noneback/Toys/LSM/README.md

 # LSM engine
-A simple implementaton of a shorage engine based on lsm
+A basic implementaton of a shorage engine based on lsm